jkrooswyk/Print-Story-Cards-with-Mods-Apps/README.md

 - prints all story cards from a project (no matter the state), or
 - prints all backlog story cards (no iteration or release assignments), or
 - prints defect cards for a given iteration with descriptions, or
-- prints defect cards for a given iteration with associated tasks.
+- prints defect cards for a given iteration with associated tasks, or
+- prints story cards with descriptions for a given Release.

 Screenshot:<P>
 ![Alt text](https://github.com/jkrooswyk/Print-Story-Cards-with-Mods-Apps/raw/master/Screenshot_PrintStoryCardswithTasks.png)